Deploy Infinispan for HA with the Infinispan Operator

 stateTransfer:

-3 The cross-site communication, in this case, SYNC.
+4 The cross-site communication strategy, in this case, SYNC.

-For Site-B, the Cache CR is similar except in point 2.
+For Site-B, the Cache CR is similar, except for the backups.<name> outlined in point 3 of the above diagram.

 apiVersion: infinispan.org/v2alpha1